Sextus of Chaeronea

 Sextus of Chaeronea (Σέξτος ὁ Χαιρωνεύς Sextos ho Chaironeus; c.
 95 – c.
 185) was a philosopher, a nephew or grandson of Plutarch, and one of the teachers of the emperor Marcus Aurelius.

 Biography

+The Suda (a 10th-century Byzantine encyclopedia based on many ancient sources that have since been lost) identifies Sextus of Chaeronea as being a student of Herodotus of Tarsus and being the same person as Sextus Empiricus, in which case Sextus would be a Pyrrhonist.
+Diogenes Laertius also says that Sextus Empiricus was a student of Herodotus.
+A c.
+1549 Latin translation of Outlines of Pyrrhonism ascribe them to Sextus of Chaeronea.

 Some historians infer that due to his relationship with Plutarch that Sextus was a Platonist.
 Others infer that Sextus was a Stoic due to an ambiguous mention of Sextus as one of the teachers of Marcus Aurelius in the notably historically unreliable Historia Augusta.